Seek ye the diamond in the rough. A search engine optimization tool (SEO tool) that works, but doesn’t cost a fortune.

 - Click the blue button that reads “Add Selected to My KW Library“

-Return to your KW Library when you are ready to write and run an optimization report if you so desire.
+Return to your KW Library when you are ready to write, select a phrase from the keyword list and run an content report if you so desire.

-Content optimization reports are one of those things that I hesitate to tell people about because it’s been the secret ingredient, if you will, to my success as a top blogger.
+RankIQ’s reports system is one of those things that I hesitate to tell people about because it’s been the secret ingredient in my ability to go from new blogger to pro blogger in a relatively short period of time.

-If you’ve never heard of a Content Optimizer, it’s basically something that analyzes your new blog posts (and old posts too if the mood strikes) and produces a content grade, suggested word count and suggested target keyword phrases.
+If you’ve never heard of a Content Optimizer, it’s basically a tool powered by artificial intelligence that analyzes your new blog posts (and old blog posts too if the mood strikes) and produces a content grade, suggested word count and a list of suggested target keyword phrases.

-In a nutshell, it’s a writing assistant that helps content creators, like yourself, produce high-quality content for their readers.
+In a nutshell, it’s like having a virtual writing assistant that helps content creators, like yourself, produce high-quality content for their readers.
 And if you employ this feedback effectively, your chances of ranking on the first page of Google will skyrocket.

-It’s also worth a mention that this service makes a RankIQ subscription an absolutely incredible deal for the money.
+It’s also worth a mention that these reports make a RankIQ subscription an absolutely incredible deal for the money.

 Content optimizers are often sold as a very expensive standalone service elsewhere.

 For instance, Topic’s baseline pricing for just 10 content briefs is $99 per month.
-RankIQ’s standard plan includes 16 content briefs included with their $49 plan, and 8 content briefs included with their $29 plan.
+RankIQ’s standard plan includes 16 content briefs for $49 per month.

 With that said, RankIQ’s content analysis is quite a bit more simplistic than Topic’s and lacks some of the more advanced features like providing context on every suggested keyword.
 But I am happy to do my own research for the difference in price.